• Skip to content

 If you’re overweight and want to get pregnant, one of the best things you can do is lose some weight before you start trying to get pregnant.

 If it’s too hard for you to get to the recommended weight range, even a small weight loss can help a lot.
-If you can lose 5-10% of your body weight now (for example, 5-10 kg if you weigh 100 kg), you’ll reduce your chance of health problems and complications during pregnancy.
-For example, you’ll have lower blood pressure, which reduces your chance of pre-eclampsia .
+If you can lose 5-10% of your body weight now (for example, 5-10 kg if you weigh 100 kg), you reduce your chance of health problems and complications during pregnancy.
+For example, you’re more likely to have healthy blood pressure and less likely to develop pre-eclampsia.

 If you’re healthy, it can keep your baby healthy during pregnancy and birth and after birth too.